 Recreation ground park Stratford upon Avon

 One of the best play areas we’ve been to, get there early, and take swimwear during summer season for the paddling pool.
-The recreation ground is great for picnics.
+The recreation ground is great for picnics, and there’s now a cycling track and road set up.

 St Nicholas Park Warwick